ArtemPodloboshnikov/ChimneySweep/README.md

 <h2 id="howBuild">How to build</h2>

 The application can be built for all platforms.
 In the package.json in the build section has all the necessary settings.
+To make an assembly for a particular operating system, you need to install node.js and make `npm i`.
+Next, enter `npm run build:win(/linux/mac)` depending on the operating system.
+After that, the `dist` folder will appear in the same directory.
+It will contain the installation file or the program itself, depending on the settings in the `build` section.

+<h3 id="windows">Windows</h3>

 For Windows, you can build a portable version if you add "portable" to the array in the win -> target field.

-To make an assembly for a particular operating system, you need to install node.js and make `npm i`.
-Next, enter `npm run build:win(/linux/mac)` depending on the operating system
+<h3 id="linux">Linux</h3>

+There may be an error during assembly.
+But you need to go to the `dist` folder and find the program there.
+Or change the settings in `build` for your version of the Linux distribution.

+<h3 id="mac">MacOS</h3>

+I didn 't have a chance to check.